erichiller/mkmrk.Channels/README.md

 ```

-For a specific Channel Data and Response type
+For a specific Channel Data and Response type:

 ```cs
 Host.CreateDefaultBuilder( Array.Empty<string>() ).ConfigureServices(